 |Recommended Dosing Interval||Every 24 hours||Every 48 hours||TRUVADA should not be administered.|

 |a Calculated using ideal (lean) body weight|

-Routine monitoring of calculated creatinine clearance and serum phosphorus should be performed in all individuals with mild renal impairment.
-If a decrease in creatinine clearance is observed in uninfected individuals while using TRUVADA for PrEP, evaluate potential causes and re-assess potential risks and benefits of continued use [See WARNINGS AND PRECAUTIONS].
+Routine monitoring of estimated creatinine clearance, serum phosphorus, urine glucose, and urine protein should be performed in all individuals with mild renal impairment.
+If a decrease in estimated creatinine clearance is observed in uninfected individuals while using TRUVADA for PrEP, evaluate potential causes and re-assess potential risks and benefits of continued use [See WARNINGS AND PRECAUTIONS].